jingyucms/cmsusercode/chi_analysis/README.txt

 -------- Limit calculation in CMSSW_7_1_X:

-calculate_limit_shape_13TeV.py # calculate CLS for each CI, ADD and QBH model plot_limit_shape_13TeV.py # compute CLS limit for each CI, ADD and QBH model plot_limit_summary.py #  summary of limits on various models (still 8 TeV version)
+calculate_limit_shape_13TeV.py # calculate CLS for each CI, ADD, DM and QBH model plot_limit_shape_13TeV.py # compute CLS limit for each CI, ADD, DM and QBH model plot_limit_summary.py #  summary of limits on various models (still 8 TeV version)

 summarize_pvalues_13TeV.py # make table of p-values of the data in each mass bin